 - Research the emergency plans that are established in your area by visiting your state’s emergency management site.
 The nearest shelters and safe evacuation routes should be listed.

-- If you rely on anything that is battery-operated or needs power to run (such as a medical device), you need to determine a backup plan.
+- If you rely on anything that is battery-operated or needs the power to run (such as a medical device), you need to determine a backup plan.

 - During a blackout, only use flashlights for emergency lighting, candles can cause fires.